davidperis92/base-frontend-test/solution/README.md

 ```

-## a description of your solution
+## A description of your solution

 I've developed my solution using Vuejs because the app is a SPA and it's very simple so I thought that it could be nice for this project.

 I've used a main component (App.vue) to manage all the data of the app and put it in the children components (Graph.vue and Table.vue).

 I've done a fetch of the readings data on the app init and when an option of the selector is chosen.
 I've limited the data to 100 elements for avoid to overcharge the chart.
 When an option of the selector is chosen the data are fetched with a start date of 1 or 6 hours, a day or a month.

-## a justification for any framework/library choice
+## A justification for any framework/library choice

 - I've used the library of chartjs for rendering the chart because is simple to use and has version for vue.
 - I've used vue-resource for fetching the data of back.